-Schools need to set out what evidence they will take into account when making judgements about whether teachers' performance has met the relevant standards and their individual objectives.
+Schools need to set out what evidence they will take into account when making judgements about a teachers' performance and whether it has met the relevant standards and their individual objectives.
 The range of evidence required should be clearly set out in the school's pay policy.